meveo-org/meveo/WILDFLY_INSTALL.md

 * Click Administration Console.
 * Login using your newly created account.

 A completely configured file is available for reference link:standalone.xml[here].
+Note it is the standalone-full.xml but rename to standalone.xml.

 ### Eclipse